clive-jpg/adoring-fan-workflow/README.md

-# Adoring Fan Morning Slack Bot
+# Adoring Fan Slack Bot

 A scheduled Slack bot that posts over-the-top, Adoring Fan–style morning messages.
 Written in the shrill, giddy voice of Oblivion’s Adoring Fan, it transforms your day into theatrical spectacle.